-World's steepest funicular railway opens in Switzerland
+World’s steepest funicular railway opens to public

 The barrel-shaped carriages adjust their floors so passengers can still stand upright while they climb towards the Alpine plateau at inclines of up to 110%.

-The train, which will go into public service on Sunday, follows a 1,720-metre track, climbing or descending 743 metres.
+The train follows a 1,720-metre track, climbing or descending 743 metres.
 It reaches speeds of up to ten metres per second.
 The whole trip lasts around four minutes.

 The railway replaces an older one that has been in operation since 1933.
 “After 14 years of planning and building, everyone is very proud of this train,” said Ivan Steiner, spokesman for the railway.